 Formatting C++ Code With clang-format

 Mozilla uses the Google coding style for whitespace, which is enforced using clang-format.
-A specific version of the binary will be installed when ./mach clang-format or ./mach bootstrap are run.
+A specific version of the binary will be installed when ./mach bootstrap is run.
 We build our own binaries and update them as needed.

 Options are explicitly defined in clang-format itself.
 If the options are changed in clang upstream, this might cause some changes in the Firefox tree.
 For this reason, it is best to use the mozilla-provided binaries.